HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 A good rule of thumb to teach your teen is: If you feel thirsty, then you’re behind on fluids.

-Help your teen recognize thirst as dehydration and look for times during the day when he can increase his fluid intake.
+Help your teen recognize thirst as dehydration and look for times during the day when they can increase their fluid intake.

 Be picky with beverages.
-Sugar-sweetened drinks can be problematic for teens, causing unwanted weight gain if not balanced into the overall diet.
+Sugary drinks can be problematic for teens, causing unwanted weight gain when not balanced into the overall diet.

 Instead, promote fluids such as water, milk, or flavored sparkling water.